jeetsukumaran/DendroPy/doc/source/tutorial/treestats.rst

 Probability Under the Coalescent Model
 =======================================

-The :mod:`~dendropy.coalescent` module provides a range of methods for simulations and calculations under Kingman's coalescent framework and related models:
+The :mod:`~dendropy.coalescent` module provides a range of methods for simulations and calculations under Kingman's coalescent framework and related models.
+For example:

     :func:`~dendropy.coalescent.log_probability_of_coalescent_tree`
         Given a |Tree| object as the first argument, and the haploid population size as the second, returns the log probability of the |Tree| under the neutral coalescent.

+    :func:`~dendropy.coalescent.kl_divergence_coalescent_trees`
+        Reports the Kullback-Leilber divergence of a list of trees from the theoretical distribution of neutral coalescent trees.
+Requires the `de Hoon statistics package <http://bonsai.ims.u-tokyo.ac.jp/~mdehoon/software/python/Statistics>`_ package to be installed.

 Numbers of Deep Coalescences
 ============================